-He has appeared as a guest on FOX News, CBS, and NPR, and has been published in Mental Floss, Maxim, and The Daily Beast, among others.
+He has appeared as a guest on FOX News, CBS, and NPR, and has been published in Mental Floss, The Philosophers' Magazine, and Maxim.
 He has professionally reviewed romance, erotica, and women's fiction for RT Book Reviews magazine.

 Shaffer attended the Iowa Writers’ Workshop for a summer semester and studied comedy writing at Chicago's The Second City.
-An Iowa native, Shaffer lives in Portland, Oregon, a magical land of flannel and craft beer.
+An Iowa native, Shaffer lives in the Pacific Northwest with his wife, novelist Tiffany Reisz.

 He is the owner and creative director of Order of St. Nick, the greeting card company whose cards have been featured on The Colbert Report.